Advice Moving to a CCRC

 A Smarter Long-Term Care Option

-A Life Plan Community is an all-inclusive, tiered approach to aging well.
+A CCRC is an all-inclusive, tiered approach to aging well.
 Residents typically move in while still active and independent.
-Then, if ever needed, the community offers access to a continuum of long-term care available on the same campus – often under the same roof.
-Levels of living include assisted living and skilled nursing, with short-term rehabilitation services and long-term nursing available.
-These settings are senior-friendly and fulfilling.
-Residents frequently thrive, as the lifestyle is often designed with wellness programs, social engagement and life-easing services and amenities – like on-campus fitness centers and lifelong learning opportunities.
+Then, if needed, the community offers access to a continuum of long-term care available on the same campus – often under the same roof.
+Neighborhoods within the community include Independent Living, Assisted Living, Memory Care and frequently offer Skilled Nursing and Rehabilitation.

 Am I ready to consider a Life Plan Community?